cvqluu/dropclass_speaker/README.md

 # DropClass and DropAdapt: Dropping Training Classes for Deep Speaker Representation Learning

-This repository presents the code for the paper submitted to Speaker Odyssey 2020.
-DropClass and DropAdapt.
+This repository presents the code for the paper submitted to Speaker Odyssey 2020:

+**"DropClass and DropAdapt: Dropping classes for deep speaker representation learning"**

 These methods around the concept of 'dropping' classes periodically throughout training.